peterdeanwilson/Tic-Tac-Toe-/README.md

 # Tic-Tac-Toe

-## NextJs
+## Instruction

 - This is a NextJS App router application.
 You can see the documentation here: https://nextjs.org/docs/app/getting-started.

-- For this test, we do not care about authentication/security, though questions may be asked about how you'd plan to implement such things given more time allowance.
+- We do not care about authentication/security, though questions may be asked about how you'd plan to implement such things given more time allowance.

+- Please create a fork of the repository and share it when you have completed.
+The test should take around 2 hours, please do not spend much longer than this.
+You are not being judged on a completed test but rather whatever you get done in the time.

+- AI tools are welcome for assistance, but please do not "vibe code" the test, it will be very easy to tell if that is the case.